NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 - A statement that the parties will have the opportunity to inspect and review any evidence obtained during the investigation that is directly related to the alleged discriminatory conduct including inculpatory and exculpatory evidence;

-- A statement that the Complainant and Respondent may have the assistance of an Advisor of their choosing, who may or may not be an attorney, at any or all meetings, interviews, and proceedings;
+- A statement that the Complainant and Respondent may have the assistance of an advisor of their choosing, who may or may not be an attorney, at any or all meetings, interviews, and proceedings;

 - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination of responsibility will not be issued until the conclusion of the Grievance Procedure;